Panic Attacks in Children: 7 Ways Parents Can Help

 Unfortunately, this will often include school, restaurants and extracurricular activities.
 For some kids it can get so bad that they want to be homeschooled.
 In more extreme cases it can lead to agoraphobia (the fear of leaving one’s house).

 Help your kids by not feeding into that cycle.
 Let them know that this is how panic works.
 Explain that panic wants you to avoid things – but the more you avoid, the worse the panic grows.
 The best way to defeat the panic is to face it head on and continue with your life as normal, as hard as that can be.

-You can teach them some tips to survive a panic attack in public, such as:
+#7.
+You can teach kids tips to survive a panic attack in public, such as: